jason-fox/dita-bootstrap.react/README.md

 server - so the value must be reachable from wherever the user's browser is, not just from the frontend process itself.

-It defaults to `http://localhost:4000/data`, matching the backend's default `PORT` below, so no `frontend/.env.local` is needed for local dev.
-Only add one if you change the backend's `PORT`, or run the two apps on different hosts:
+It defaults to `http://localhost:4000/data`, matching the backend's default `PORT` below.
+To change the backend's `PORT`, or run the two apps on different hosts:

 ```
 NEXT_PUBLIC_DATA_URL=http://your-backend-host:PORT/data